Ernő Goldfinger: Personal life

 Goldfinger was known as a humourless man given to notorious rages.
 He sometimes fired his assistants if they were inappropriately jocular, and once forcibly ejected two prospective clients for imposing restrictions on his design.

 A discussion on a golf course about Ernő with Goldfinger's cousin prompted Ian Fleming to name the James Bond adversary and villain Auric Goldfinger after Ernő—Fleming had been among the objectors to the pre-war demolition of the cottages in Hampstead that were removed to make way for Goldfinger's house at 2 Willow Road.
 Goldfinger consulted his lawyers when Goldfinger was published in 1959, which prompted Fleming to threaten to rename the character 'Goldprick', but eventually decided not to sue; Fleming's publishers agreed to pay his costs and gave him six free copies of the book.

 Goldfinger married Ursula Blackwell in 1933 in Paris.
 They had three children: Peter, Liz and Michael.
 He died on 15 November 1987, at the age of 85.
-He was cremated at the Golders Green Crematorium where his ashes remain.